 Note: Both the Java Debugger for Visual Studio Code and Java Debug Server will be open sourced shortly after the initial release.

-To help Java developers to get started with VS Code quickly, we also created a Java Extension Pack which includes both the Language Support for Java(TM) by Red Hat and Java Debugger for Visual Studio Code extensions so you won't need to search for them individually.
-This is just the start to creating a modern workflow for Java and we'll be adding more features and extensions to the Java Extension Pack in the future.
+To help Java developers to get started with VS Code quickly, we also created an Extension Pack for Java which includes both the Language Support for Java(TM) by Red Hat and Java Debugger for Visual Studio Code extensions so you won't need to search for them individually.
+This is just the start to creating a modern workflow for Java and we'll be adding more features and extensions to the Extension Pack for Java in the future.